Japan's Murata unconcerned about reliance on Apple for sales: CEO

-CHIBA (This story has been corrected to remove a reference in the first two paragraphs to Murata earning half of its smartphone revenue from Apple and Samsung)

-Murata Manufacturing Co Ltd's chief executive said rising demand for electronic components from Chinese smartphone makers could buffer any future fall in sales from two of its largest customers, known to be Apple Inc and Samsung Electronics Co Ltd.
+CHIBA Murata Manufacturing Co Ltd's chief executive said rising demand for electronic components from Chinese smartphone makers could buffer any future fall in sales from its two largest customers, known to be Apple Inc and Samsung Electronics Co Ltd.

-For the moment, the Japanese firm is not worried about depending on those two companies as they command half the smartphone market, Chief Executive Tsuneo Murata told Reuters in an interview without identifying them by name on Tuesday at CEATEC, one of Japan's biggest electronics trade shows.
+Half of Murata's revenue from smartphones comes from those two companies, Chief Executive Tsuneo Murata told Reuters in an interview without identifying them by name on Tuesday at CEATEC, one of Japan's biggest electronics trade shows.

 "There's nothing bad about relying on something strong," Murata said.